-The national average credit card APR remained near a record high Wednesday after falling the previous week for the first time in about a month, according to the CreditCards.com Weekly Credit Card Rate Report.
+Feb.
+17, 2016: The national average annual percentage rate remained near a record high Wednesday, according to the CreditCards.com Weekly Credit Card Rate Report.

 None of the issuers tracked by CreditCards.com raised minimum rates this week.
 As a result, the national average annual percentage rate remained unchanged at 15.16 percent.

 Chase added a maximum APR of 23.24 percent to the Marriott Rewards Premier credit card.
 However, the change didn’t affect the national average as Chase left the minimum rate of 16.24 percent alone.
 CreditCards.com considers only a card’s lowest available interest rate when calculating average rates.

 Interest rates are currently near record highs.
 The last time average rates rose above 15.16 percent was in December 2011 when the national average briefly peaked at 15.22 percent.

 Credit card issuers are continuing to offer bigger credit limits, and cardholders are responding by charging more to their cards.